Introduction

 Medical Conditions and Medications

-Conditions like PCOS, lupus, anemia, and even COVID-19 can cause thinning.
-Some medications like antidepressants, birth control, and blood pressure pills also mess with your strands.
+There are diseases like PCOS, lupus, anemia, and even COVID-19 that can cause thinning.
+There are also medications such as antidepressants, birth control, and blood pressure pills that destroy your strands.

 Patterns of Thinning in Men

-Men usually notice a receding hairline or thinning at the crown.It can begin as early as a man’s twenties.
+Often men will see a receding hairline or thinning at the crown, which can start as early as a man’s twenties.

 Patterns of Thinning in Women